 Oscar Wilde approaches the question of the changing society from the upper classes looking down.
-While the poor people were looking up at the social elite and wishing they could have some of that luxury.
-Wilde suggests that the wealthy were somewhat envious of the freedom of movement enjoyed by the anonymous poor.
-Any behavior that wasn't strictly included within the accepted "codes of conduct", which were very limiting and easily broken, could get an individual such as Jack Worthing kicked out of his social set and lose his relatively easy lifestyle.
-However, this sort of lifestyle was considered very boring by this character as it entailed maintaining a large country home and being responsible for his young "niece" Cecily (Gillespie 20).
+While the poor people were looking up at the social elite and wishing to have some of that luxury.
+Wilde suggests that the wealthy were somewhat envious of the freedom of movement enjoyed by the anonymous poor (10).
+Any behavior that was not strictly included within the accepted "codes of conduct", which were very limiting and easily broken, could get an individual such as Jack Worthing kicked out of his social set.
+However, his lifestyle was considered very boring by this character as it entailed maintaining a large country home and being responsible for his young "niece", Cecily (Gillespie 20).
 She was called his niece because she was related to the man who adopted Jack after he had been found as a baby in a tote bag at the railroad station.
-While this beginning to his life should have made it difficult for Jack to attain any position in society, his acceptance by his own guardian made it possible for him to be accepted.
-Rather than risk this shaky acceptance, Jack invented an alter-ego in the form of an imaginary younger brother named Earnest that was constantly getting into trouble and forcing him to run off to the city to take care of things.
+While such a beginning of his life should have made it difficult for Jack to attain any position in society, his own guardian made it possible for him to be accepted.
+Risking this shaky acceptance, Jack invented an alter-ego in the form of an imaginary younger brother named Earnest who was constantly getting into trouble and forcing him to run off to the city to take care of things.
 In reality, Jack was just going to the city to relax and play.
 The other main character in the story is Algernon, Jack's friend in the city, who has also invented an alter ego, an elderly friend named Bunbury, who needed Algernon's company occasionally as a means of relieving his boredom.
 His reasons for doing this is also to escape the constraints placed on him as a member of the elite class.
 As the play moves forward, both men fall in love with the main women in the story and eventually find out that, through a strange twist of plot, no one has told any lies.
 The superficial way in which they go about living their lives, though, highlights the points Dickens was trying to make that portrayed the upper class as being completely out of touch with reality and the true values in life.

-Through these stories, both Dickens and Wilde illustrate how the wealthy classes have lost all touch with the realities of life at the lower levels.
+Through these stories, both Dickens and Wilde illustrate how the wealthy classes have lost the connection with the realities of life at the lower levels.
 Dickens shows how even people who were once poor lose their sense of balance when they gain wealth.
 Their own greed and self-importance force them to continue oppressing those below them as a means of feeling important while those who were already wealthy continue to insist on conforming to empty social ideals.
-Wilde illustrates how the wealthy held some envy toward the lower classes because the great freedoms they enjoyed in being completely anonymous and free of the social constraints expected (Gillespie 22).
-But even while they completely miss the point of the desperate condition of many of the poor, these wealthy individuals also seem to completely miss the point of a "real" life as in experiencing sincere emotions and engaging in sincere activities.
-In urging his audience to be "earnest", Wilde is attempting to bring society back into a more substantive context.
+Wilde illustrates how the wealthy held some envy toward the lower classes because of the great freedoms they enjoyed in being completely anonymous and free of the social constraints expected.
+However, even while they completely miss the point of the desperate condition of many of the poor, these wealthy individuals also seem to completely miss the point of a "real" life while experiencing sincere emotions and engaging in sincere activities.
+Urging his audience to be "earnest", the authors attempt to bring society back into a substantive context.